jaymonty/autonomy-payload/utils/README.md

 These are various scripts that might come in handy but that require some hand-editing for use or that must be used with caution.

-## autopilot\_demo.sh

-Can be used to test autopilot functionality via ROS message publications.
-NOTE: this is likely out of date, and should instead be used as examples for understanding the ROS topics and messages, rather than run as a script.

 ## latency.py

 Super simple script that can help show messaging latency for bagged and possibly live messagesi (after minor modification).
 See the code for details.